 Astronomic switches work based on the time of the day.
 They have built-in technology that calculates the exact timing of sunrise and sunset.
 So, they turn the lights on or off based on those calculations.

 Moreover, most models come with remote control.
 However, they don’t offer many other options.

 These three types of time switches are the most common.
 However, there are plenty of other types that you might find useful.
 Some of these are irrigation timers, water heater time switches, and staircase time switches.

 2. How to Choose the Best Time Switch

 With so many different types, it all comes down to your own needs.
 Here are some things you should keep in mind when choosing a time switch.

-- Wattage rating: Every time switch has a wattage rating.
+Wattage rating: Every time the switch has a wattage rating.
 When picking a time switch, be careful to choose the one that can handle all your devices and lights.
-The best way to ensure this is to sum up the wattage of your appliances and light bulbs, and search for a switch accordingly.
+The best way to ensure this is, to sum up the wattage of your appliances and light bulbs and search for a switch accordingly.

 With so many types and models available, you have a great offer to choose from.
 Whatever your needs may be, we’re sure you’ll find a model that fits you perfectly.